 I also became quite interested in birds because of the variety of bird-life on our property to the extent of developing a website on King Island birds.
 There is an interesting article about saving the whales beached at Naracoopa a few years ago.

 The prime minister even came here last July.
-It was about 8am on a Saturday morning.
+It was about 8:00am on a Saturday morning.
 It was about the carbon tax issue: she inspected our solar and wind power installations.
-She must have been up fairly early to be here at 8am, considering the time it takes to fly here.
-And to cover her face with make-up!
+She must have been up fairly early to be here at 8:00am, considering the time it takes to fly here.

 I have another photo of her and I and it looks like we’re coming out of the pub in Currie!
 I sent it to friends and family with the caption ‘Jules and I on a pub crawl’.
 In real life she comes across as a genuine and nice person.